-A quick and easy method to validate your next idea24 days ago • 2 min read
+A quick and easy method to validate your next idea4 months ago • 2 min read

 I think we all make the mistake of building a product only to discover later down the road that our idea wasn't worth pursuing.
 Especially when you're a dev, building the product is the most satisfying part of the project.
 But it's not the right way to start it.